Zenovations/knockout-sync/README.md

 Why make the same ones everyone else does?
 Be original!

-//todo look these over

- - fields which are not observable may be persistent, but they will not trigger autoupdates (we aren't observing them after all)
+ - fields which are not observable may be persistent, but they will not trigger auto-updates (we aren't observing them after all)
- - you must call ko.sync.use(...) on a view before assigning any ko.computed properties which will access those fields
+ - you must call Model.sync(...) on a view before assigning any ko.computed properties which will access those fields (computed properties run at the moment of creation)
+ - it's only possible to use Model.sync(...) on single records.
+Load existing lists with `Model.newList( data )` or `Model.newList().crud.read( parms )`
  - if you don't set the autoupdate flag to true on the model, remove/create operations are not immediately sent to the server
+ - conflicts are not resolved intelligently (yet); updates are just applied blindly (the same as they would be if you did all the synchronizations yourself), but some day, some day
- - `create()` makes a new record, but if it has an ID, then it's not considered an add operation (it is considered an existing record) and the dirty flag is not set
+ - `create()` makes a new record, but if it is provided data with an ID, then it is considered an existing record and the dirty flag is not set
- - you can create() a record with invalid data, but cannot save it (assuming a validator is active)
+ - you can create() a record with invalid data, but cannot save it if it fails validation, if no validator exists, invalid data can be saved

 # API

-## ko.sync
+## Model (ko.sync.Model)

-This is the static namespace for Knockout-Sync.
+The model represents a bucket, path, or database table.
+It can be applied to  single Record or to a list of Records.

-### ko.sync.use(target, model)
+### Model.sync(target)

 @param {Object} `target` a Knockout.js view or object to store the observables and values on
 @param {Model} `model` an instance of ko.sync.Model to be bound to the view